HackGT/api/README.md

 ### Services

 Each of the services in this folder has a unique and distinct job.
 They each are setup with their own database and have their own routing system.

+## Attribution

+This project was inspired by [HackIllinois API repository](https://github.com/HackIllinois/api).